Announcements :

 The Auckland Performing Arts Centre (TAPAC)

-Recently, sixty of our Year 5 and 6 students participated in a range of Drama workshops provide by The Auckland Performing Arts Centre (TAPAC) -and boy did our kids have fun!
+Recently, sixty of our Year 5 and 6 students participated in a range of Drama workshops provided by The Auckland Performing Arts Centre (TAPAC) -and boy did our kids have fun!
 These sessions offered our students a valuable opportunity to explore and nurture their talents and interests in the performing arts.

 Drama lessons are more than just a creative outlet; they’re incredibly beneficial for personal growth and development.
 Through acting, movement, and expression, our students not only deepen their understanding of theatrical arts but also develop skills such as confidence, creativity, and effective communication.